|

 Demonstrating a concept of relative size, which is a higher level cognitive ability,

-the horse in the lower image chooses the largest of four stimuli.
+the horse in the center image chooses the largest of four stimuli.
 As with all

 of our horse research, many sets of stimuli are used including brand new ones